Exfoliation is one of the basic skincare steps you’ve been doing for yonks. You know it’s important, but are you actually doing it correctly?

 We’ve pulled together a list of some of the definite don’ts of exfoliating, and what you should do instead.

-However, if you over exfoliate your skin and go too hard, you can end up removing too many layers.
+However, if you over exfoliate your skin and go too hard with the wrong type of products, you can end up irritating your barrier function.

-To put things into perspective, your skin basically has a natural renewal cycle of approximately 28 days – so, exfoliating your skin too much means you’ll expose some of those fresh new skin cells sitting beneath the top layer of your skin.
+To put things into perspective, your skin basically has a natural renewal cycle of approximately 28 days – so, exfoliating your skin too much means you can irritate and make your skin dehydrated.

-Why is this bad?
-Well, these fresh skin cells aren’t ready to be at the top - you’re basically stripping the skin’s moisture barrier and risking things like redness, inflammation and irritation.
+You’re basically stripping the skin’s moisture barrier and risking things like redness, inflammation and irritation, and even breakouts.

 While giving your skin a good scrub may feel good, it’s certainly not doing your skin any favours – a gentle approach is always best.